nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 ## Winter

-As said in the intro, we rewrote and shipped the new frontend by the end of 2017.
-But there was still a place where the old frontend was used: [the Browser Console](https://developer.mozilla.org/en-US/docs/Tools/Browser_Console).
+As said in the intro, we rewrote and shipped the new WebConsole by the end of 2017.
+But there was still a place where the old code was used: [the Browser Console](https://developer.mozilla.org/en-US/docs/Tools/Browser_Console).

 The Browser Console gather all the messages spawned by the different tabs of a Firefox instance, WebExtension logs and messages from Firefox code itself (what's called `Chrome`, i.e. everything that is not a content page, not to be confused with the Chrome browser).

 As you can imagine, this involves more work than only showing messages from one given place, which is why it didn't land at the same time as the "simple" WebConsole.

-The old frontend had a hecka lot of tests that we couldn't simply dismiss.
+The old WebConsole had a hecka lot of tests that we couldn't simply dismiss.
 In 2017, we started a journey to evaluate and then remove or migrate all the existing tests in the codebase.
 This tasks continued in the beginning of 2018 for all the Browser Console tests and was __DONE__ by the end of Winter, with the help of a lot of colleagues from the DevTools team.
 Success!

-With all the test migrated, and the Browser Console using the new frontend, we can now creates the most satisfying patch: delete the whole old-frontend codebase.
+With all the test migrated, and the Browser Console using the new code, we can now creates the most satisfying patch: delete the whole old WebConsole codebase.
 Farewell!

 ## Spring